|Yu-Gi-Oh! TRADING CARD GAME

 These events are Tier 2 events and will use the appropriate End of Match Procedures for a Tier 2 event during Swiss Rounds.

-Q: Can I get a COSSY ID number at the YCS VIP Qualifier tournament, or will I need to have one before I attend the event?
+Q: Can I get a CARD GAME ID number (previously referred to as COSSY ID) at the YCS VIP Qualifier tournament, or will I need to have one before I attend the event?

-If you do not have a COSSY ID number, you can get one at the event.
-If you already have a COSSY ID number but do not remember the 10-digit ID, a registration staff member on-site should be able to assist in finding your correct ID.
-Duelists should avoid acquiring new COSSY IDs if the previous ID can be found.
+If you do not remember your previous 10-digit ID, a registration staff member on-site should be able to assist in finding your correct ID.
+Duelists should avoid acquiring new CARD GAME IDs if the previous ID can be found.

 Q: Will I need to complete and turn in a Deck List?